PavelShkuropatsky/noname_layout_study_2/README.md

 - widgets are used instead of helper functions
 - added constraints for correct work on web side
 - added some snackbars for buttons work demonstration
+- some fixes, for example
+  - positions of snackbars
+  - layout settings of floating button in bottom navigation bar